PLANT CURATOR

 “Guests walked into a giant terrarium containing what seemed to be giant white origami tropical flowers, palm trees and banana leaves.
 But what makes the Chanel show story most compelling is that there is humour and wit there too.
 Why else would Lagerfeld have scripted an opening sequence of four male gardeners carrying quilted watering cans to “water” the plants which then opened up and bloomed into colour?”

 Why else?
-Because Karl Lagerfield understands the reliability of plants to WOW.
+Because Karl Lagerfield understands the reliability of plants to wow.

 Chanel floral garden